 The City of Camden is the center of the region's major medical services.
 It is home to one of the state's Level 1 Trauma Centers.
-Several State universities including Rowan University located in Glassboro (part of Gloucester County) have a regional and local presence with a focus on higher education and health sectors, termed "eds and meds," granting many medical-related credentials and degrees.
-A new medical school and new hospitals have been developed throughout the region.
-Inspira has recently built a new hospital in Glassboro/Harrison Township in Gloucester County.
+Several State universities have a regional presence with a focus on higher education and health sectors, termed "eds and meds", granting many medical related credentials and degrees.
+A new medical school, and new hospitals have been developed throughout the region.
+Inspira has recently acquired the former Salem County Hospital and is expanding services there.
 Atlantic County has a major Healthcare Professions Institute at Atlantic Cape Community College.

-Gloucester County is in a close relationship with Inspira Health Rowan University and developing training and education programs that meet all of their Health Science occupational needs.
+Burlington County is in close relationship with Virtua Health and developing training and education programs that meet all of their Health Science occupational needs.
 Regional needs include, but are not limited to:

 - Emergency Medical Technicians (EMTs)

-- Respiratory Therapy

 - Certified Clinical Medical Assistant (CCMA)

 - Billing and Coding Specialist (BCSC)

 - Home Health Aide (CHAA)

 - Certified and Practical Nurses Aid (CNA) (LPN)

 - Phlebotomist (CPT)

 - Patient Care Technician (CPCT)

 - Health Information Technology (HIT)